Family and Genealogy

 New York, NY 10018-2788

-Library catalogs, handbooks and guides, New York City vital records, indexes, passenger lists and indexes, census records, naturalization petitions indexes, U.S. military sources, D.A.R. and Loyalist sources, Irish sources, regional records, newspapers and indexes, city and telephone directories, family histories, periodicals, selected electronic resources for genealogy in the library, photographic collections.
+Library catalogs, handbooks and guides, New York City vital records, indexes, passenger lists, census records, naturalization petitions indexes, U.S. military sources, D.A.R. and Loyalist sources, Irish sources, regional records, newspapers and indexes, city and telephone directories, family histories, periodicals, selected electronic resources for genealogy in the library, photographic collections.

 Brooklyn Public Library